 UDP Flood

-A user datagram protocol is used in DDoS attacks with the help of which a number of UDP packets were sent to the victim host on random ports so that the host is busy checking the following list.
+A user datagram protocol is used for DDoS attacks with the help of which some UDP.
+Packets were sent to the victim host on random ports so that the host is engaged in authenticating the following list.

 ICMP Flood

 Internet Control Message Protocol, commonly known as ping by network analysts, is used in DDoS attacks, which helps attackers send multiple ping requests to targeted hosts and receive back the transmitted packets.
-Usually, ping requests are used to test whether a host in the network is working or not, but if multiple ping requests are sent to a single server or machine, that will be down.
 There are several commands which can help in a DDoS attack, like ping -n, ping -t, and ping -I.

 SYN Flood

 In a regular connection establishment, a client sends a synchronization packet to the server in 1st step, and in the 2nd step, the server responds with a sync-acknowledgment packet.
 When the host receives this packet, it replies back in the 3rd step with an ack.
-But in the case of a DDoS attack 3rd step is skipped by the host either using a spoofed IP address or using algorithms that help the attacker in not receiving the acknowledgments sent by the targeted host.
+But in the case of a DDoS attack 3rd step is skipped by the host either using a spoofed IP address.

 Ping of Death